 - If you wish to apply for funding, you must complete an application and present your event THE SEMESTER BEFORE you wish to host the event.
-(To receive SABRC funding for an event in the fall, you must submit an application in early April.)
+(To receive SABRC funding for an event in the fall, you must submit an application in late March.)
 Specific deadlines and procedure can be found on SABRC’s website.

 - SABRC will not fund the following items or activities:

 - Food & Prizes (unless it is central and pivotal to the success of the event)

 If you are hosting an event after 9pm on a Thursday, Friday or Saturday night, you qualify to apply for late night programming funding!
 All you need to do is provide an outline of your proposed event (date, time, location, activities, organizations involved, etc) to Lauren Smetana, Assistant Director of Student Activities.
 Also, detail how much money you are requesting and what the funding would go toward; requests cannot exceed $750.
 You can email Lauren at email@example.com.

 Whether this is your first time planning an event or 100th time planning an event, strongly consider collaborating with another student organization to host a campus performer or facilitate a home-grown event.
 The more organizations involved, the more people you have to help with implementing, promoting and providing a diversity of insight on planning the event.
 Because of their focus on executing campus events, consider contacting the student organizations listed below:

 - Late Night BU

 Don’t forget that we have all the names and emails of the presidents of all the registered student organizations listed on our website!